monome/docs/norns/help.md

 **Codec**

-The audio codec is a CS4720.
+Standard norns has audio codec CS4270.
+In 2022, we revised the shield circuit to CS4271, due to global component shortage -- [more info here](https://llllllll.co/t/norns-shield-2022/52960).

 The codec is externally clocked with a crystal (for no jitter), and the sample rate is fixed at 48k.

 **Inputs**

-The input jacks are configured for balanced or unbalanced.
+The standard norns input jacks are configured for balanced or unbalanced.
 Input impedance is 10k.

+The shield has only one stereo input.

 **Outputs**

-The output jacks are configured for balanced or unbalanced.
+The standard norns output jacks are configured for balanced or unbalanced.
 Output impedance is 590 ohm.
 Output from the codec is connected to the headphone driver as well.

+The shield has only one stereo output.
+Revision 210330 outputs 1.75V peak-to-peak, which is roughly *consumer line level*.

 **Headphone driver**

-The headphone driver is a TPA6130A2.
-Volume is controlled via i2c with a simple protocol, so no driver is necessary, though I think one exists.
+The standard norns headphone driver is a TPA6130A2.
+Volume is controlled via i2c with a simple protocol, so no driver is necessary.
 The i2c lines are connected to i2c0.

-**shield output levels**

-shield revision 210330 outputs 1.75V peak-to-peak, which is roughly *consumer line level*.
+The shield does not have a separate headphone output.

 ### can I plug modular signals into norns directly? {#modular-levels}